 The final presentation was here.
 Jesse Regan & Sara Soskolne both reviewed our families – providing us with final thoughts on the work we spent many months on.
 After everyones work was reviewed, we spent time trading type specimen posters, eating doughnuts and sharing stories.
 It was a perfect end to my time at Cooper.

 Looking back, the year flew by way too quickly.
 There was so much that I learned, but on that final day I was already contemplating, “where do I go next?
 Should I enroll in school again?
 The TypeMedia program sounds fun, maybe I’ll do that.”
-I still contemplate about going through another typeface design program but have yet to make a final decision where or even when to attend.
+I still contemplate about going through another typeface design program (edit: turns out I did!) but have yet to make a final decision where or even when to attend.
 Only time will truly tell!

 Thanks to Cara for taking the class photo that will forever have a special place in my heart.
 I loved every single thing about the Type@Cooper program: the new friendships, immense knowledge, city-life, and unforgettable experiences.
 It was nothing short of amazing.